 Be sure to engage a seasoned buyer’s agent who has successfully represented at least several buyers in the last year or so.
 Be vigilant and diligent in doing your own searching.
 A home seeker sometimes will notice an opportunity or option that their agent may not have considered suitable.

-Get yourself financially ready to pounce
+DO: Get yourself financially ready to pounce

 Unless you are an all-cash buyer, it is crucial to be pre-approved by a major or at least well-known lender.
 This process will involve the lender verifying your credit score, income, debts, and employment.
 The result is not merely a pre-qualification.

-Rather, with pre-approved financing, both buyer and seller can have a much higher confidence that financing will not be an issue in the transaction.
+Rather, with pre-approved financing, both buyer and seller can have much higher confidence that financing will not be an issue in the transaction.

 Be willing to help your agent write as “air-tight” an offer as you are comfortable with, including short contingency periods and minimal requests of the seller.
 Consider writing a personal letter, and perhaps provide a family photo to accompany an offer.
 If you write a letter, be watchful not to go overboard in emotional appeal or personal elements that sometimes can backfire.

-Be prepared to move fast or adjust your offer
+DO: Be prepared to move fast or adjust your offer

 Be prepared to make a quick and decisive decision if necessary, especially if multiple counter offers are issued by the seller which may increase the price.
 Be prepared for the possibility that the home may be in a price range where it becomes difficult for an appraiser to justify.
 In such a case, a buyer may need to make a larger down payment.